nestauk/dap_tutorials/collect_twitter_data/README.md

 8. **Open the first notebook and make sure you have the correct kerne**

-Launch `jupyter-notebook` and make sure your kernel is the right environment, `collect_twitter_data`.
+Launch `jupyter-notebook` and open notebook "01.
+Your first Twitter API request" make sure your kernel is the right environment, `collect_twitter_data`.
+Run the notebook to check if the previous setup worked for you.

 ## Tutorial 🤓
-This have-a-go will start with an introduction to Twitter API v2 and then we will go through a series of jupyter notebooks, where you will have exercises to help you get familiar with the API.
+This have-a-go session will start with a brief theoretical introduction to Twitter API v2.
+Then we will go through a series of jupyter notebooks with exercises to help you get familiar with the API.

 1. **[Your first Twitter API request](https://github.com/nestauk/dap_tutorials/blob/dev/collect_twitter_data/01.%20Your%20first%20Twitter%20API%20request.ipynb)**